belongtothenight/Drone_Motion_Control/README.md

 1. Find "filename.sln" in your project environment directory and open with visual studio 2022 to open. (./AirSim-master/Unreal/Environments/'Custom Environment Name'/)
 2. Press F5 in visual studio to startup the project.
 3. Press Alt+P in Unreal Engine to run the project.
 Both visual studio and Unreal Engine needs to stay in current state.
-4. Make sure having installed airsim in cmd and IDE, put your codes into your IDE and execute.
+4. Make sure having installed airsim in cmd and IDE, interpreter has all the necessary packages.
+Then, run the "main.py" file.

 ### More info
 1. https://microsoft.github.io/AirSim/